mobitrendz/postcode-migrator/README.md

 # 📮 CSV to PostgreSQL - Postcode Migrator

-A robust Python utility designed to clean, deduplicate, and migrate Australian postcode data from a CSV source into a PostgreSQL database.
+A robust Python utility designed to clean, deduplicate, and migrate postcode data from a CSV source into a PostgreSQL database.
 This script leverages **Pandas** for high-performance data manipulation and **SQLModel** for seamless database integration.

 ## 🚀 Features